 For plotting, these additional packages may be used:

 Work is ongoing to improve the performance of GeoPandas.
-Currently, the fast implementations of basic spatial operations live in the PyGEOS package (but work is under way to contribute those improvements to Shapely).
+Currently, the fast implementations of basic spatial operations live in the PyGEOS package (but work is under way to contribute those improvements to Shapely, coming to Shapely 2.0).
 Starting with GeoPandas 0.8, it is possible to optionally use those experimental speedups by installing PyGEOS.
 This can be done with conda (using the conda-forge channel) or pip:

 # conda conda install pygeos --channel conda-forge # pip pip install pygeos

 More specifically, whether the speedups are used or not is determined by:

 If PyGEOS >= 0.8 is installed, it will be used by default (but installing GeoPandas will not yet automatically install PyGEOS as dependency, you need to do this manually).

 You can still toggle the use of PyGEOS when it is available, by: